dirdr/advent_of_code/README.md

 # Advent Of Code 2023 in rust 🦀
 ## About
 This is my attempt to solve as many of the 2023 edition AOC problems as possible !
-The Solution/Answer structs are inspired by [this repository](https://github.com/Basicprogrammer10/advent-of-code)

 ## Run
 ```sh